-321 The mean θ in Fig. 1a is characterized by a stably stratified profile with an increased stratification strength into the stratosphere.
-Positive $\langle f(\theta, z) \rangle$ is found between 1 to 9 km, 322 323 indicating counter-gradient turbulent transport of heat at these heights.
-Heat fluxes reach a global 324 maximum in-between 6 to 8 km above ground level (AGL), where the convective updraft is also 325 the strongest (figure no shown).
+The mean θ in Fig. 1a is characterized by a stably stratified profile with an increased stratification strength into the stratosphere.
+Positive $f(\theta, z)$ is found between 1 and 9 km, indicating countergradient turbulent transport of heat at these heights.
+Heat fluxes reach a global maximum in between 6 and 8 km above ground level (AGL), where the convective updraft is also the strongest (figure no shown).
 Downgradient entrainment flux dominates close to the cloud top.
-326 The diagnosed heat fluxes from 1 to 4 km spacings are of considerable magnitude compared to the total flux, as will be quantified in the bottom row of Fig. 1. $\langle q{\nu} \rangle(z)$ in Fig. 1b decreases 327 328 monotonically with height, the upward SGS transport of moisture is therefore mostly downgradient, which might be adequately parameterized by a gradient-diffusion scheme.
-Vertical profiles of $\langle q{np} \rangle$ and $\langle q_p \rangle$ in Figs. 1c and 1d exhibit maximum around the height of the cloud anvil at 11 - 12 km AGL, a local peak at about 7 km AGL related to the strongest updraft, and a local peak near the freezing level at about 4 km AGL (this peak is weak for $\langle q_p \rangle$).
-Counter-gradient transport is observed between 6 to 7, and 9 to 10 km for $\langle \overline{w''q{np}}''^{\Delta} \rangle$ and $\langle \overline{w''q{pp}}''^{\Delta} \rangle$, and is also found below 4 km AGL for $\langle \overline{w''q{np}}''^{\Delta} \rangle$.
+The diagnosed heat fluxes from 1 to 4 km spacings are of considerable magnitude compared to the total flux, as will be quantified in the bottom row of Fig. 1.
+The value of $q{\nu}(z)$ in Fig. 1b decreases monotonically with height, the upward SGS transport of moisture is therefore mostly downgradient, which might be adequately parameterized by a gradient-diffusion scheme.
+Vertical profiles of q{np} and q_p in Figs. 1c and 1d exhibit maximum around the height of the cloud anvil at 11-12 km AGL, a local peak at about 7 km AGL related to the strongest updraft, and a local peak near the freezing level at about 4km AGL (this peak is weak for q_p).
+Countergradient transport is observed between 6 and 7, and 9 and 10 km for $\overline{w''q{np}''}^{\Delta}$ and $\overline{w''q{p}''}^{\Delta}$, and is also found below 4 km AGL for $\overline{w''q{np}''}^{\Delta}$.

-The ratios of the SGS to the total flux $R(\Delta) = \langle \overline{w''c''}^{\Delta} \rangle / \langle \overline{w''c''}^{L} \rangle$ for different fluxes and 335 resolutions are presented in the bottom row of Fig. 1.
-Large fluctuations in the ratios, for examples 336 337 those below 1 km in Fig. 1e, are mainly caused by vanishingly small total fluxes (see corresponding 338 region in Fig. 1a).
-The 4 km grid has comparable resolved and SGS contributions to the vertical 339 fluxes for all four variables.
+The ratios of the SGS to the total flux $R(\Delta) = \overline{w''c''}^{\Delta} / \overline{w''c''}^{L}$ for different fluxes and resolutions are presented in the bottom row of Fig. 1.
+Large fluctuations in the ratios, for examples those below 1 km in Fig. 1e, are mainly caused by vanishingly small total fluxes (see corresponding region in Fig. 1a).
+The 4 km grid has comparable resolved and SGS contributions to the vertical fluxes for all four variables.
 As the resolution is refined, $R(\Delta)$ decreases accordingly.
-On 2 and 1 km grids, the SGS fluxes contribute to roughly 40% and 20% of the total fluxes of θ and q{np} at 340 the convective storm levels, and slightly smaller amounts for q_v and q_p .
-If 10% or less SGS flux 341 342 contribution is taken as a threshold to define well-resolvedness, Fig. 1 then suggests 500 m as the 343 lower bound of the gray zone for the supercell storm.
-However, note that the ratios computed here 344 are from a priori estimates.
-Finite difference-based NWP models have an effective resolution of 345 around 6 ~ 8 Δ , as opposed to the 2 Δ grid cutoff (Skamarock 2004).
-This means that for an NWP model operating at 1 km resolution, contribution from the SGS fluxes might be 3 or 4 times larger 346 347 than indicated by Figs. 1e-h because some of the fluxes resolved by the LES are not resolved by 348 the regularly NWP model.
-In other words, the gray zone of deep convection can extend to 349 hectometer-spacings in practice.
-Regardless of the actual lower bound, Figs. 1e-h suggest the 350 importance of proper representation of SGS fluxes at kilometer-scale resolutions.
+On 2 and 1 km grids, the SGS fluxes contribute to roughly 40% and 20% of the total fluxes of θ and q{np} at the convective storm levels, and slightly smaller amounts for q_v and q_p .
+If 10% or less SGS flux contribution is taken as a threshold to define well resolvedness, Fig. 1 then suggests 500 m as the lower bound of the gray zone for the supercell storm.
+However, note that the ratios computed here are from a priori estimates.
+Finite difference-based NWP models have an effective resolution of around $6-8\Delta$, as opposed to the 2Δ grid cutoff (Skamarock 2004).
+This means that for an NWP model operating at 1 km resolution, contribution from the SGS fluxes might be 3 or 4 times larger than indicated by Figs. 1e-h because some of the fluxes resolved by the LES are not resolved by the regularly NWP model.
+In other words, the gray zone of deep convection can extend to hectometer spacings in practice.
+Regardless of the actual lower bound, Figs. 1e-h suggest the importance of proper representation of SGS fluxes at kilometer-scale resolutions.

-351 b.
+b.
 Spatial distribution of SGS fluxes